 Romanian, English, French, Italian and some German

 Sleeping.
-As of today, we have only one room (out of three) that is ready for guests.
-It is fairly big and it has two double beds.
-We provide you with clean sheets weekly.
+We have one bedroom that is ready for guests.
+It is fairly big and it has one double bed and an extendable couch.
+We provide clean sheets weekly.
 Alternatively, tents can be placed on our lawn or anywhere in the garden and orchard.
-The second room is in the process of becoming the kitchen, to free space in the main room.

 Eating.
-We have a small kitchen with an electric stove, kitchenware and a fridge.
-You can cook inside or make a fire for grill outside.
-We provide basic foodstuffs, vegetables, fruit, diary products, bread, some meat etc. We try to make sure you have enough for three meals a day.
-You have to prepare them as you like.
+We have a kitchen with a wooden stove, an electric stove, coffee machine, kitchenware and a fridge.
+You can also grill outside or bake in the cob oven.
+We provide basic foodstuffs, vegetables, fruit, diary products, bread, some meat etc. We try to make sure you have enough for three meals a day and, if possible, we also bring cooked food, but most of the time you will have to prepare your meals as you like.
 If you have special requirements, let us know in advance and we will try to provide you with what you need.
-Also, you can buy groceries from the two village shops (one of them is fairly supplied).
+Also, you can buy groceries from the two village shops.

 Washing.
-The house is connected to electricity but has no running water and no inside toilet.
+The house has no running water and no inside toilet.
 You'll have to get your own water from a community water well some 50 m away.
-We have an eco-toilet and a shower area outside, for summer.
+We have an eco-toilet and a solar shower area outside.
 We provide clean towels.
-During winter, you wash inside, using warm water that you boil on the stove, just like many villagers still do.
+During cold days you can wash inside, using warm water that you boil on the stove, just like many villagers still do.

 Phone signal and wi-fi.
 Mobile phone signal is very weak inside the house and the courtyard, but gets better as you walk up the hill in the backyard, where you could also catch some mobile internet.
 On some mobile phones you can catch signal inside the house but it is not reliable.
-There is no wi-fi.
-We have a Romanian phone that you can use for receiving calls and some limited internet se.
+We have good wi-fi.

 Other amenities.
 We don't have a tv and we have no intention to spoil the mood by installing one.
-For heating we use the wood burning stove, which you have to take care of at all times during winter, to warm the house.
-Alternatively, we have an electrical stove that may be use in case of emergency.
+For heating we use the two wood stoves.

 Getting to Timisoara is now easier than ever, with two budget airlines available on the airport, with connections to many major European airports.
 If you come from Bucharest, the train option is the safest, but takes a long time.
 Let us know in advance and we can help you find the more convenient transport option.